Oral Diagnosis and Biopsies

 Sunflower

-An oral biopsy is a tissue sample gathered from an abnormality in the mouth and is sent to a lab to undergo further testing.
-The procedure would be required when a dentist cannot diagnose the problem by examination, X-rays, and symptoms alone.
+An oral biopsy involves removing a small tissue sample from an abnormal area inside the mouth and sending it to a laboratory for further testing.
+This procedure is recommended when a dentist cannot make a clear diagnosis through a clinical exam, X-rays, and evaluation of symptoms alone.

 Common Oral Diseases

-• Oral cancer: Appearing as a growth or sore in the mouth that does not go away over time, oral cancer can affect the lips, tongue, cheeks, floor of the mouth, hard palate, soft palate, sinuses, and throat.
-Early detection is key for treating this disease, though most patients are diagnosed in the advanced stages.
+• Oral Cancer: Often appearing as a persistent sore or growth that does not heal, oral cancer can affect the lips, tongue, cheeks, floor of the mouth, hard and soft palate, sinuses, and throat.
+Early detection significantly improves treatment outcomes.

-Other diseases, such as diabetes, Crohn’s disease, and heart disease, may produce abnormalities inside the mouth.
+Systemic diseases such as diabetes, Crohn’s disease, and heart disease may also produce noticeable changes or abnormalities in the mouth.

 Oral Pathology